davewragg/davewragg.github.io/_posts/2021-06-14-a-righteous-playlist.md

 > ## Some level of spoiler potential, maybe
 >
 > It's possible that reading these track names may give away aspects of the book, if you tilt your head and squint I suppose.
-Maybe come back after you've read it if you're concerned?
+If you're concerned, maybe come back after you've read it?

 ### PART 1